- ACCESS Community stands for The Arab Community Center for Economic and Social Services.

 Call: (313) 923-3535

 - Play Place for Autistic Children is a 501(c)3 non-profit dedicated to families of special needs children, whether they are mentally challenged, physically challenged, or autistically challenged.
 They are located in Sterling Heights MI.
 (586) 254-6533.

-- The Jewish Community Center Detroit provides for people of all ages a place to socialize, participate in sports and recreation, recieve a quality Jewish education, and attend a variety of cultural events.
+- The Jewish Community Center Detroit provides for people of all ages a place to socialize, participate in sports and recreation, receive a quality Jewish education, and attend a variety of cultural events.

 - Macomb County Habitat for Humanity is a nonprofit housing ministry with a mission to eliminate poverty housing and homelessness from Macomb County.
 We build/rehabilitate homes in partnership with low income families making safe, affordable housing a matter of conscience and action.
 Call: (586) 263-1540.

-- Operation ABLE has a mission to provied market responsive programs to meet the employment needs of mature individuals along their career paths.
+- Operation ABLE has a mission to provide market responsive programs to meet the employment needs of mature individuals along their career paths.

 - The Parade Company is a non-profit that funds, organizes, and coordinates the best family events in metro Detroit including America's Thanksgiving Parade.

 - Second Chance At Life is determined to provide financial assistance to transplant patients who are waiting for, receiving, or recovering from a transplant.
 The organization aims to fill a need for these services in Michigan, and are supported by a board that includes dedicated individuals working together to improve the quality of life for transplant patients.